Council Approved Dropped Kerb Contractors

 Prices will vary depending upon your location, pavement width, number of kerbs to drop, and whether you want to extend an old dropped kerb.
 Some councils and contractors provide an extended dropped curb for no cost, while others charge up to £1800.
 The job typically takes about one to two days.

-Highways Act 1980, Section 184 makes it an offense to drive a vehicle over a footway or verge where there is no vehicle crossing.
+The Highways Act 1980 – Section 184, makes it an offence to drive a vehicle across a footway, or verge, where there is no proper vehicle crossover.
 They can be used to permit vehicles to cross the public footway.

-A driveway with an average length will require you to lower five of the kerb sections.
+An average driveway will have five kerb sections.
 You will need to obtain permission from your local Council as highway authority, assuming that the Council owns the road and footpath.
-The Council might decide not to grant permission, either as a roads authority or planning authority, or both.
+You might not be granted permission by the Council, whether it is a roads authority, planning authority, or both.

 Dropped kerb refers to the area where the vehicle crosses the road from the property’s front.
-It is often a driveway with dropped kerbs.
+It’s often a driveway that has a droppedkerb.

 If you park your vehicle partially or completely across a dropped kerb, it is considered obstruction.
 This can be enforced either by the police and the council.
-As absurd as it might sound, you can receive a PCN to park across your own dropped-kerb.
+It doesn’t matter how absurd, you can be issued an NPCN for parking your vehicle across your dropped kerb.

-Parking across a dropping kerb can be a parking contravention that could result in a Penalty-Charge Notice being issued.
-This means if you park in across a dropped kerb you are committing an offence unless you have permission.
+Parking on a drop kerb is considered a parking violation and can result in a Penalty Notice.
+If you park across a dropped curb, you will be charged with an offense unless you have permission.

 Adding a spot for a car will undoubtedly bring extra value to your property, but the amount will naturally depend on whereabouts you live.
-It iss also worth bearing in mind that you will have to go through an application process to a get a dropped kerb outside your property, too.
+You will need to apply to get a dropped curb outside your property.

-At least 10 metres must be between the location of the vehicular access and the entrance to any junction or sharp corner.
+Between the junction’s entrance and the proposed location for vehicular access, there must be at most 10m.
 The pavement or road must not be overhang by any vehicle that is parked within your property.

 If you plan to remove the kerb on your property and allow cars to cross the pavement, permission is required.
-The pavement might need to be reinforced to withstand the vehicles’ weight and to prevent damage to the pipes or cables beneath.
+Because vehicles can cause damage to the pavement, or to any pipes or cables under it, the pavement may need reinforcement.

 If you intend to drive a vehicle over the footway into your driveway off a highway, then you will need a dropped kerb.
 You cannot drive on the footway if you don’t have a dropped curb.
-You are violating the law and could face enforcement action.
+If you do so, you are breaking the law and enforcement action could be taken to prevent such practice.

 Call us today for a free price quote on 07595 510190